Participant Info

 About Me

-I am a third year doctoral candidate in History at The College of William and Mary.
-My current dissertation research centers on gender, religion, and power in the early American South.
-Specifically, I examine the lived and imagined experiences of Quakers in 17th and 18th-century Virginia and the Carolinas through the lens of gender, religious, and regional identity.
-In addition to my research, I am currently the co-coordinator for The Octo at the Omohundro Institute of Early American History and Culture.
+I am a doctoral candidate in History at The College of William and Mary.
+My dissertation, “Authors of Mischief’: Quaker (Mis)Behavior, Family, and Social Order in the Long Eighteenth-Century Carolinas and Virginia,” examines the lived experiences of Quakers in the early South with an eye towards the interactions between religious communities and private households.
+In addition to my research, I am currently the co-coordinator for The Octo at the Omohundro Institute of Early American History and Culture as well as the Social Media Manager for Women Also Know History.

 I received my M.A. in History from William & Mary in May 2019.
 My portfolio, titled “Seeking the Kingdom, Building the Nation: Virginian Religious Identity in the Revolutionary Era” focused on the co-constitutive construction of gender and religious identities in the latter half of eighteenth-century Virginia.